NathanKr/react-draw-event/README.md

 <h2>Motivation</h2>
 Consider an events you write to the console.log and you want to see the event flow vs time.
-Using log its not convient.
+Using a log file is not convient.
 A much better way is to see it graphically - and this is what i have done.

 ![ScreenShot](/images/display.png)